 There are different ways to achieve this adaptivity, but one of the main ways to support adaptivity is to design user interfaces with plasticity.
 The term 'plasticity' is inspired from the property of materials that expand and contract under natural constraints without breaking, thus preserving continuous usage.
 Plasticity [4] is the capacity of a user interface to withstand variations of both the system physical characteristics and the environment while preserving usability.
 One of the more common ways to preserve usability at runtime is checking whether the identified interaction patterns [13] are being used or not in the UI the user interacts with.
 Usability metrics assessed at run time are a useful tool for that purpose too.
-In order to design plastic user interfaces it is necessary to develop specification techniques for dynamic user interfaces, which will evolve at run time while preserving the same functionality and at the same time preserving usability too.
+In order to design plastic user interfaces, which will evolve at run time while preserving the same functionality and at the same time preserving usability too.
 In this paper our solution for the specification of dynamic user interfaces is introduced.